SDA-SE/cluster-image-scanner/docs/user/configuration/README.md

 contact.sdase.org/email: "clusterscannertest@sda.se" # email of the team
 contact.sdase.org/team: "the-fellowship-of-the-ring" # team
 contact.sdase.org/slack: "#fellowship-security" # in case not set on namespace/pod: derived from as <team>-security
-contact.sdase.org/rocketchat: "#fellowship-security" # in case rocket chat is used

 # In case some parts of the ISO 27001 requirement _A.8_ to establish an asset inventory are intended to get: Use `sdase.org/description` to describe the services in all namespaces.
 It will enforce an extra file `service-description.json` in the target repository of the CusterScannerImage Collector.
 sdase.org/description: "My service description"